How Fast Is Technology Growing – Can Moore’s Law Still Explain the Progress?

 - In 2018, 47% of digitally established organizations had a mobile AI strategy.
 (Source: CMO)

-- Global spending on AI is predicted to grow with up to $7.3 billion yearly until 2022.
+- Global spending on AI is predicted to grow by up to $7.3 billion yearly until 2022.
 (Source: Towards Data Science)

 - In 2018, the number of active AI startups has increased 14x since 2000.
 (Source: Forbes)